 LEARN MORE ABOUT THE EDITING LABS

-If you have questions please contact the Film at Mason office, below.
+If you have questions please contact the Film and Video Studies office, below.

 Students work on some foley techniques in our post-production suite.

-Mason Film students have 24-hour access to the Jason Cortez Creativity Lab, as well as access to the state of the art Post-Production Suite.
+Film and Video Studies students have 24-hour access to the Jason Cortez Creativity Lab, as well as access to the state of the art Post-Production Suite.

 Software Update Policy

-Film at Mason strives to keep its labs in working order.
+Film and Video Studies strives to keep its labs in working order.
 To do so, software and operating system upgrades are strategically initiated at specific times in an academic year, which is between semesters ONLY and never during a semester.
 Updates are fully vetted and recognized to be compatible before completed.

 Per post-production best practices, upgrades are never done immediately after new software and OS versions are released.
 We encourage you to follow these same practices with your own systems.
 It is never a good idea to update your editing software or operating system while in the middle of editing a project.
 We encourage you to complete your project first, back up both the project and your system (as always) and then perform software updates.
 Following Apple guidelines, updates should never be done without backing up your system and files first.